reactjs/rfcs/text/0000-server-components.md

 ### Naming Convention for Server/Client Components

 > NOTE: **This approach is not final**.
-We intend to open a separate RFC to solicit feedback from the community about these conventions.
+Please [see our related RFC to provide feedback about these conventions](https://github.com/reactjs/rfcs/pull/189).
 We recognize that this choice could have ramifications on the JS ecosystem and we would like to avoid any unintended negative consequences.

 Bundlers, linters, and other tools need a way to distinguish between server and Client Components.
 We are currently using the naming convention of `.server.js` for Server Components and `.client.js` for Client Components, with all other `.js` files considered shared code.
 In addition, we are exploring some additional conventions for package.json exports to allow different versions of a single package to be used depending on whether the consumer is a server or Client Component.

+See [the related RFC](https://github.com/reactjs/rfcs/pull/189) to provide feedback.

 ### Open Areas of Research